 Alberta: Jasper National Park

 Extending over 4,200 square miles, it is the largest national park in the Canadian Rockies and part of UNESCO's Canadian Rocky Mountain Parks World Heritage Site.

 Jasper National Park is stunning -- no question.
 But in fall?
 It's extra special.
 You'll catch the changing leaves and maybe even a glimpse of snow, while wandering through forests and next to crystal-blue lakes.
 Hike through the Rocky Mountains on favorite trails like the Jasper Discovery Trail and the Wapiti Trail, or hop on a mountain bike to cover more ground.
 Then follow that up with an evening of stargazing -- the park is the second largest dark sky preserve in the world, meaning there's minimal light pollution to maximize your viewing.

 Thousand Islands National Park was established in 1904, the first Canadian national park east of the Rocky Mountains.

-If you’re looking for picture-perfect fall colours and weather, look no further than Ontario.
-This province boasts some of the most stunning autumn scenery and Thousand Islands National Park is no exception.
-Located in the St. Lawrence River and made up of several islands, there’s plenty to do here.
+If you're looking for picture-perfect fall colors and weather, look no further than Ontario.
+This province boasts some of the most stunning autumn scenery -- Thousand Islands National Park is no exception.
+Located in the St. Lawrence River and made up of several islands, there's plenty to do here.
 You can camp in a rustic-luxe canvas tent cabin, called an oTENTik, that will act as the perfect home base for hiking and paddling.
 If you want to see more, book a boat tour and see the park from the river.
-While you’re on the water or on foot, be sure to keep you eyes peeled — this park is full of wildlife like white tail deer, heron, osprey, mink and turtles.
+While you're on the water or on foot, be sure to keep you eyes peeled -- this park is full of wildlife like white tail deer, heron, osprey, mink, and turtles.

-Canada is home to 46 national parks, and these are just a few of our favourites.
-Perfect to explore in all seasons, find more outdoor inspiration on Parks Canada’s website.
+Canada is home to 46 national parks, and these are just a few of our favorites.
+Perfect to explore in all seasons, find more outdoor inspiration on Parks Canada's website.